rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 * Now it's possible to use external images as Featured Images of your Custom Post Types.
 On the menu settings, you can define for now until 5 Custom Post Types.

 = 1.1.5 =
 * Now it's possible to use an external image as Featured Image of your WooCommerce Product Category.
 Then an "External Featured Image" box will be shown when you create/edit a Product Category.
-Depending on your theme, you must enable "WooCommerce Full Integration" on Featured Image From URL settings.
+Depending on your theme, you must enable "WooCommerce Full Integration" on Featured Image from URL settings.

 = 1.2 =
 * It was included a Featured Image column in Product Categories.
 Moreover, it was fixed a problem with a toggle (Featured Image in Content) that didn't appear in Firefox.
 And another toggle, for backlink,